History of Indian law: Administration of Justice During Vedic Period

 In ancient India, Naman was regarded as the fountain of justice has to act as the lord of Dharma and was entrusted with the supreme authority of the administration of justice and his foremost duty was to protect the rights of his subject.
 The King's Court was the highest court, next to which came the court of the Chief Justice (Pradvivaka).
 The King's Court was the highest court of appeal as well as an original court in cases of vital importance to the state.
 In the King's Court the King was advised by learned people like Learned Brahmins, the ministers, the Chief Justice etc. As mentioned by Brihaspati, there were four kinds of tribunals, namely, stationary, movable courts held under the royal signet in the absence of the King, and commissions under the King's presidency.
 So there was hierarchy of courts.
 In villages, the village councils (Kulani) dealt with simple civil and criminal cases.
 At a higher level in towns and districts the courts were presided over by government officers under the authority of the King to administer justice.
 In order to deal with problems among members of artisanal class, traders etc. trade guilds were authorised to exercise an effective jurisdiction over their members.
 Family courts were also established.
 Puga assemblies made up of groups of families in the same village decided civil disputes amongst family members.
 Minor criminal cases were dealt with by judicial assemblies in villages whereas criminal cases of a serious nature were presented before the central court usually held under the King or royal authority.
 The appeal system was practised and the King was the highest body of appeal.
 One significant feature of the ancient Indian legal system was the absence of lawyers.

 Another notable feature was that a bench of two or more judges was always preferred to administer justice rather than a single individual being the sole administrator of justice.

 2nd Millennium

 Sharia and Islamic economics fully spread in the Indian subcontinent with the establishment of Delhi Sultanate, Bengal Sultanate and Gujarat Sultanate.

 In the 17th century, the Mughal Empire's sixth ruler, Aurangzeb, compiled the Fatawa-e-Alamgiri with several Arab and Iraqi Islamic scholars, which served as the main governing body in most parts of South Asia.

-During the British Raj, the Anglo-Hindu law was introduced.
+During the British Raj, the Anglo-Hindu law was introduced with the codification of Indian Law.